 2. Drain coconuts and save liquid, then scoop out meat.

 3. Peel and seed avocados.

-4. Put avocados in food processor and blend, then add young coconut meat and coconut water and blend more, then add coconut syrup, or monk fruit, or honey or stevia drops and blend.
+4. Put avocados in food processor and blend, then add young coconut meat and coconut water (omit the water if you’re keto) and blend more, then add coconut syrup, or monk fruit, or honey or stevia drops and blend.